14 Climate 14 Climate

 Photosynthesis, the process by which plants absorb carbon dioxide and convert it into biomass, is a natural mechanism for capturing and storing carbon.
 Deforestation and poor land management practices disrupt this process by reducing the number of trees, grass and other plants available to absorb carbon dioxide.
 It diminishes the Earth's natural capacity for carbon sequestration and releases stored carbon when, for example, trees are cut down or burned.
 Protecting, conserving, restoring, replanting and managing these carbon sinks are thus vital in mitigation and sustainability efforts.
 Forests, in particular, act as a significant carbon sink, removing an estimated 2.6 billion metric tons of carbon dioxide from the atmosphere annually, but are under constant threat from Africa’s growing population that need cheap, low-technology fuels and land for agriculture.

 In addition to soil erosion and deforestation, desertification represents another significant challenge to carbon sequestration efforts.[8The most ambitious transboundary project in Africa to fight desertification, land degradation and climate change is the Great Green Wall (GGW) initiative introduced in 2007 by the African Union.
 The project aims to restore 100 million hectares of degraded land, capture 250 million tons of CO2 and contribute to creating 10 million jobs by 2030.
 At the COP26 conference in 2021, the EU reconfirmed their commitment to the GGW with an additional annual commitment of US$ 700 million, pushing the global commitments to this programme to €19 billion. ] As arable land transforms into deserts, the ability of the soil to retain carbon diminishes, contributing to the decline in natural carbon sequestration capacity.
 Desertification is estimated to affect around 45% of Africa’s land areas, significantly affecting the Sahel.
-Various policies aim to buttress reforestation, such as the EU Deforestation Regulation (EUDR), which comes into force late in 2024.
+Various policies aim to buttress reforestation, such as the 2024 EU Deforestation Regulation (EUDR).
 Under EUDR, importers of commodities like coffee, cocoa, soy, palm, cattle, timber and rubber - and products that use them - must be able to prove their goods did not originate from deforested land or face hefty fines.
 The efficacy of these measures requires in-depth exploration, however.

 Artificial carbon sequestration technologies have also gained prominence recently, including technologies such as Direct Air Capture (DAC) and Carbon Capture and Storage (CCS).
 It is a rapidly growing industry that in 2022 received a record investment of US$6.4 billion, double the amount received in 2021.
 CCS have the most considerable potential when applied to industrial ‘point’ processes before carbon reaches the atmosphere, such as cement, steel, pulp and paper, chemicals and natural gas processing, but it is expensive.
 These are all significant emitters of CO2, accounting for around 25% of global energy-related CO2 emissions.
 CCS technologies have, on the one hand, been applauded, mainly by the oil and gas industry, for their innovation and ability to decarbonise heavy emitting industries, while on the other hand, heavily criticised as a greenwash attempt in what many fear will only extend the fossil fuel era instead of ending it.
 Still, capacity has grown by 44% between 2022 and 2023 and as of September 2023, there were 39 large-scale CCS facilities worldwide in operation, with 20 in construction and another 98 in an advanced development phase.
 Most of these projects are in North America and are part of the US petroleum and gas industry.